A RUDE AWAKENING

-Give others a chance to get their shots.
+When you're shooting roadside or in popular tourist spots, give others a chance to get their shots.
 In most cases, you don’t own the land you’re standing on, so it was never really “your” shot to begin with.
 It's everyone's shot.
 Learn how to share.

 Be creative and find new ways to shoot the location.
 Adapt to the challenges you face, because that will make you a better artist.
 Whether it's getting an alternate perspective on a landscape or learning how to use the clone stamp tool in Photoshop, push yourself to see and do things differently.